eneko/mooml/Source/README.md

 ===========

 Mooml is a port of Jaml.
 It let's you build html from Javascript using a very nice and clean templating system.
-NOTE: *Mooml creates the dom elements* for you, returning a single element if the template has one root or an array of elements if there are multiple roots.
+**Mooml creates the dom elements** in the template, returning a single element if the template has one root or an array of elements if there are multiple roots.

 How to use
 ----------